pzit0/botany563-final/ortholog-search-procedure.md

+# Feb 18 and 19, 2023: Quality check 1?
+## comparison to my manual work
+So this works, but I'm missing 8 species from my manual collection.
+Kind of going through which step they were filtered out, I think it's either during coverage or during assembly.
+This is mostly because the ncbi annotation thingy doesn't seem to have a clear standard on what it should and should not have.
+Some entries don't have a link to the assembly page, and some don't have coverage information, you have to go to their bioproject or manually search for it.
+(SO ANNOYING).
+I've also tried efetching and esummarying from the bioproject page but it seems like the biopython Entrez package just wasn't designed to get that information?
+See commit for more information, but in summary, it can't read it as an xml.
+Downloading the information as a text doesn't provide any information and esummary doesn't have any info either. ugh.

+## A couple of things I'm thinking of implementing:
+1. getting gene id
+2. getting CDS sequence
+3. find original paper id on pubmed?
+4. manually searching for assembly, but matching it with the bioproject id.

+## ok I think I got #4, but god damn it it doesn't work bc of annotation again
+so I'm searching on assemblies for the species name. (testing w the first missing result, Hyalella azteca Error 1: The right bioproject doesn't come up.
+These scientists did two bioprojects, one much better than the other.
+The best one shows up on the BLAST result, but not the second one.
+Sarching both through Entrez and online, the only assembly that shows up is the BAD ONE.
+NOT THE GOOD ONE.
+And guess what, 4 entries come out!!!
+They seem to be the same thing, but with different notations so when I try parse through, the same information shows up in difference places!!!! :) (: :) (:

+## ok I think I got it
+Now instead of getting 14 proteins, I'm getting 30.
+Still have to re-implement getting genome coverage though.
+And I guess the assembly saerch problem there's not much else I can do.
+I'm checking the missing ones again, (I now have 6), and I'm missing Salmon
+Louse.
+I don't really know the others, so I don't care much.
+But I'll try to fix it for this one.

 # Feb 16, 2023: Filtering works!
 ## progress on filter():
 it now works!
 I ran the whole list of accession numbers that I got for my first blast search and it resulted in 14 good acces-